Chaga people: Dress and jewelry

-It is important to note that the absence of extensive clothing does not correlate with moral character; many children are unclothed without any negative connotation.
+The absence of extensive clothing does not correlate with moral character; many children are unclothed without any negative connotation.
 In fact, local art, often sought after by both the young and old in more developed societies, might be seen as scandalous by the Chagga.

 The desire for aesthetic presentation is evident in their grooming practices.
 Men maintain their hair meticulously and pay particular attention to their ears, which are pierced in childhood.
 Over time, they gradually enlarge the lobes by inserting progressively larger pieces of wood, often resulting in lobes that can touch the shoulders.
 In some areas, intricate carved wood pieces are placed atop the ear cartilage, resembling small horns.
 Women are skilled in creating elaborate ornamental jewelry, including earrings, bracelets, necklaces, and girdles made from iron, copper, and tin, as well as colorful pearl beads.
 Often, impoverished individuals may choose decorative pearls over practical cloth, valuing their visual appeal.

 Body adornment was common among both men and women, involving the anointing and painting of skin with butter and red ochre, as well as scarification.
 In the 1890s, locally crafted metal bracelets and chains became fashionable, alongside imported beads and cloth wrap-around garments, products of the ivory and slave trades.
 Traditional garments, such as pubic aprons and belts, were primarily made of cowhide, often embellished with stitched beads.